civo/activetracker/README.md

 These tags are then shown alongside every request, and if you click the tag you can filter the requests down to only those matching that tag(s).

-If you want to have the user details shown alongside a request, you can use some standard tag names of `user_avatar_url`, `user_name` and `user_email` and these will be picked up and displayed alongside the request when viewing it.
+The tag names `user_avatar_url`, `user_name` and `user_email` have special meaning, if you set these tags, they will be displayed alongside the request in a nice format when you view it (see "Test McPerson" in the right hand screenshot above).

 #### Redaction